theoutlander/scriptsharp-spreadsheet/README.md

 scriptsharp-spreadsheet
 =======================

-Source code for the tutorial on creating a spreadsheet in Script# @ https://github.com/nikhilk/scriptsharp/wiki/Building-a-spreadsheet-in-Script%23-(HTML5)
+Source code for the Scriptsharp tutorial on [Building a Spreadsheet in Script# (HTML5)] (https://github.com/nikhilk/scriptsharp/wiki/Building-a-spreadsheet-in-Script%23-(HTML5))